What's the Weight Limit for a Rooftop Cargo Basket?

 • Basket vs. Crossbars vs. Vehicle: The weakest link in the chain is your limit.
 If your basket holds 200 lbs, but your crossbars are only rated for 100 lbs, you're stuck at 100 lbs.
 And if your car's roof is only rated for 150 lbs, that's your absolute ceiling, dynamic load included.

 • Weight Distribution is Key: Even if you're under the limit, piling all the weight to one side of the basket is a recipe for disaster.
 Try to keep the load balanced, front to back and side to side.
-My first overloaded basket had a tendency to lean left on windy days.
+An overloaded basket tends to lean on windy days.

 • Check Your Specs: Seriously, your car's owner's manual is your best friend here.
 It'll have the exact dynamic load rating for your roof and crossbars.
 For instance, a Reddit user mentioned their owner's manual stating a 165 lbs limit for their setup.